Enable customer-managed keys for managed services

 • ManagedServicesKeyVaultPropertiesKeyVaultUri: Key URI

-• ManagedServicesKeyVaultPropertiesKeyVersion: Key version
+• ManagedServicesKeyVaultPropertiesKeyVersion: Key version.
+Use the specific key version and not latest.

 Example workspace creation with these fields: